Stable developmental patterns of gene expression without morphogen gradients: Discussion

 Our work puts an interesting perspective on the role of maternal gradients in establishing and maintaining developmental patterns.
 We show that sufficiently stable patterns can exist without morphogen gradients, but at the same time that their stability is significantly enhanced by pinning the patterns at the embryo boundaries.
 Taken together, this suggests that morphogens do not act deep inside the embryo interior, which could explain why the patterns remain stable even when the morphogen inputs disappear \cite{Surdej1998,Spirov2009}.
 Instead, they may predominantly act at the embryo boundaries as to break symmetry, by selecting the desired pattern from the larger set of patterns that, by permutation, would also be stable.
 By acting only at the periphery, the morphogens, which themselves do not exhibit scaling, still would allow scaling of the downstream pattern with embryo length, in line with recent findings \cite{Nikolic2023}.

 The stabilizing mechanism arising from fine-tuning nearest-neighbor interactions in the alternating cushions scheme can be also considered in the broader class of regulatory mechanisms providing pattern stability against intrinsic and extrinsic noise \cite{Simsek2022,Iyer2022,Averbukh2017}.
 In future studies, it may be instrumental to further numerically and analytically explore the proposed model by including other biologically relevant features.
 Possible extensions include growth of the tissue by cell divisions, self-correcting mechanisms through cell-to-cell communication other than diffusive exchange of proteins, or inclusion of more specific noise types.
+Another interesting scenario would be studying the alternating cushions system considered here but with periodic boundary conditions, possibly relevant to sea urchins and sea stars that develop pentaradial symmetry in later stages of development \cite{McClay2011}; this likely would allow for further increase of pattern stability in the optimal repression strength regime without any pinning, as it would provide an alternative way of stabilizing the A domain.
 These extensions could further test the validity of our stability theory under more realistic biological conditions.
 However, due to the remarkable agreement between our adapted stability theory and the numerical simulations of the minimal model studied in this work, we believe that more realistic variants of it will result in quantitative but not qualitative changes in our predictions.